 Terry just checked with Mike, another instructor.
 They want me to do a solo XC now from Rangiora, to Oxford, to Amberley and back to Rangiora.
 This is about an 1 hr trip !
 So that’s what I will be planning for next Saturday hopefully 🙂 🙂 !!!!

-Yes after this morning’s flight, I had a bit of time to start putting my old carburetor back on.
+Yes after this morning’s flight in the Kitfox KNZ, I had a bit of time to start putting my old carburetor back on.
 All went well, it’s on now.
 Only thing left is the fuel hose.
 I forgot to take a saw with me to cut it to length.

 So yes next time I might be able to do another test run 😊